shotgunsoftware/developer.shotgunsoftware.com/docs/en/reference/pipeline-integrations/toolkit-apps/tk-shotgun-folders.md

 ---
 layout: default
-title: Shotgun Folders
+title: ShotGrid Folders
 pagename: tk-shotgun-folders
 lang: en
 ---

-# Shotgun Folders
+# ShotGrid Folders

 {% include product %} Toolkit has a built in system that handles the creation of standardized directory structures based on a configuration.
 This makes it easy to quickly produce consistent file system layouts for multiple shots.